MCT-master/mct-master.github.io/_posts/2020-11-06-wenbo-fake-piano.md

 ---
 layout: post
-title: "A fake "Steinway" made by Csound"
+title: "A fake Steinway made by Csound"
-date: 2020-11-06 20:00:00 +0100
+date: 2020-11-06 11:00:00 +0200
 categories: digital-audio
 author: Wenbo Yi
 image: /assets/image/2020_11_06_wenbo_piano.jpg
-keywords: digital-audio, Csound, Piano, Cabbage, Sound Synthesis
+keywords: digital-audio, csound
 excerpt: "How to use Csound to create a digital Steinway?"
 ---

-## Overview
+## Introduction

 ![Acoustic Piano](/assets/image/2020_11_06_wenbo_vst.png)

 This VST plugins is a sound synthesizer for simulating real acoustic piano in [CSound](https://csound.com) environment.
 I was inspired to make this synthesizer by the MCT entrepreneurship course where Group C was trying to develop a remote music therapy App, and the technical core of this app was playing with music using a built-in lightweight sound synthesizer.
 Therefore, I tried to use Csound to simulate a real instrument in a way that would use the least amount of resources.

+Below is my Demo:
 ## Demo